josanescod/node-api_rest/README.md

 # node-todotool

-solo un repositorio para practicar con node express y mongo
+just a repository to practice with node express and mongo